PhD University of Birmingham

 3.Theopolitical Drama: 'Jesus Piece' BBC Radio Drama Series

 'Jesus Piece' is a four-part radio detective drama series for BBC Radio (regions) for 2017.
 Set in Pentecostal church, the protagonist, an activist preacher, is forced to solve a murder in his community, after the police declare him the prime suspect.
 The project is a collaboration with BBC Regions.
 See https://www.bbc.co.uk/programmes/p056fncj It is based on an earlier drama project developed with playwright Kwame Kwei-Armah for BBC Radio 3 in 2013.
 See https://www.bbc.co.uk/programmes/b01d0vb

 John Collins Lecture, Oriel College, Oxford, November 2017.

 F.D.
-Maurice Lectures in Spring 2018, Kings College, London.
-'Doing Theology in the Age of Black Lives Matter.'
+Maurice Lectures in Spring 2019, Kings College, University of Lonodon London.

 Publications and research outputs

 Music video texts (select)

 Beckford, R. (forthcoming) Sonic Salvation: Decolonising Gospel Music.
 London: Bloomsbury 2021.

 Beckford, R. (2014) Documentary as Exorcism: Resisting the Bewitchment of Colonial Christianity.
 London: Bloomsbury.

 Beckford, R. (2006) Jesus Dub: Theology, Music and Social Change.
 London: Routledge.